1987 Burundian coup d'état

-A bloodless military coup took place in Burundi on 3 September 1987.
+The 1987 Burundian coup d'état was a bloodless military coup that took place in Burundi on 3 September 1987.
 Tutsi president Jean-Baptiste Bagaza was deposed whilst traveling abroad and succeeded by Tutsi Major Pierre Buyoya.

 Background

 Jean-Baptiste Bagaza was appointed president of Burundi following a military coup in 1976, that deposed Michel Micombero.
 As president of the Union for National Progress (UPRONA) party, he was the sole candidate in the 1984 presidential election and was re-elected with 99.6% of the votes.
-During Bagaza's presidency, there were long-standing tensions over the repression of the Roman Catholic Church, in a country where 65 percent of citizens were practicing Catholics.
+During Bagaza's presidency, there were long-standing tensions over the repression of the Catholic Church, in a country where 65 percent of citizens were practicing Catholics.
 This was later described by diplomats as a key factor in the coup.